Satochi001/emmytech.github.io/README.md

 Emy4dev.

-Thia is a beautiful frontend design landing page . 🪗
+This is a beautiful frontend design landing page . 🪗

 #inspired by bitany chaing 🥈